ObsidianLabs/Black-IDE/README.md

 #### Ethereum Testnet / Mainnet

-Ethereum Studio has built in configuration to connect three Ethereum testnets [Ropsten](https://github.com/ethereum/ropsten), [Rinkeby](https://www.rinkeby.io/) and [Kovan](https://kovan-testnet.github.io/)，as well as the Ethereum mainnet.
+Ethereum Studio has built in configuration to connect three Ethereum testnets [Ropsten](https://github.com/ethereum/ropsten), [Rinkeby](https://www.rinkeby.io/) and [Kovan](https://kovan-testnet.github.io/), as well as the Ethereum mainnet.
 Click on the arrow net to *Network* tab and select the network you wish to connect from the drop-down list.

 <p align="center">
   <img src="./screenshots/network_selector.png" width="720px">